qeesung/gitaly/STYLE.md

 special, low-level applications, synchronization is better done with channels or the facilities of the sync package.

-Gitaly is not a low-level application so we use channels and [package "sync"](https://golang.org/pkg/sync/), not package "sync/atomic".
+Gitaly is not a low-level application so we should avoid "sync/atomic".
+We use channels and [package "sync"](https://golang.org/pkg/sync/).